Azure/Cloud-Native/website/blog-cnny/2023-01-31/index.md

 First, let's ensure we have the database deployed on our AKS cluster.

 > 📝 NOTE: If you don't have an AKS cluster deployed, please head over to [Azure-Samples/azure-voting-app-rust](https://github.com/Azure-Samples/azure-voting-app-rust/tree/main), clone the repo, and follow the instructions in the [README.md](https://github.com/Azure-Samples/azure-voting-app-rust/blob/main/README.md) to execute the Azure deployment and setup your `kubectl` context.
+Check out [the first post this week for more on the environment setup](../2023-01-30/PodsAndDeployments.md#setting-up-a-kubernetes-environment-in-azure).

 ```bash
 kubectl apply -f ./manifests/deployment-db.yaml